 Valpolicella: What to Know and 5 Bottles to Try

 The best part is that there is a Valpolicella expression for every type of wine drinker, so it might become your next favorite.
-There is a valpolicella for everyone, regardless of whether you prefer fuller-bodied, powerful bottles (hello, New World cabernet lovers) or lighter-bodied, chillable reds (à la gamay or pinot noir).
-Here are five bottles to sample along with some information about the adaptable Italian red wine.
+There is a valpolicella for everyone, regardless of.

 What Is Valpolicella?
 A Comprehensive Guide to Italy's Iconic Red Wine